 In an interview with ABC’s Nightline, Marshall commented on the personality of the film's beloved Guido.
 “What he's created, the lies and all of the women that he's been with and so forth, looking for some kind of satisfaction to help him heal, is not working.
 It's not working.
 So you see a man who is actually falling and you see these incredibly powerful figures who are fallen because they can't keep that up.
 And so what is beautiful about this story is that it's about a man learning to begin again in a different way, in a purer way.”

 |With Mario Fratti at his book presentation in Rochester, New York, 2010|

-Mario Fratti continues to travel all over the globe giving lectures on Fellini.
+Fratti continues to travel all over the globe giving lectures on Fellini.
 He is also a prolific author.
 He recently published a book called "Unpredictable Plays," a collection of 28 plays with unpredictable endings.
-And for me being the eternal student of Italian cinema, it is such a pleasure and gift to know a writer with such a passion for his work, someone who has truly made a difference in his art and continues to spread his knowledge and experience to others.
+For me being an eternal student of Italian cinema, it is such a pleasure and gift to know a writer with such a passion for his work, someone who has truly made a difference in his art and continues to spread his knowledge and experience to others.

-For more information about Mario Fratti, you can visit him online at www.mariofratti.com.
+For more information, visit him online at www.mariofratti.com.